 Declaration by Independent Directors

-There have been no material changes and commitments affecting the between March 312018 and the date of this report other than those disclosed in this report.
+There have been no material changes and commitments affecting thefinancial position of the Company which have occurred between March 31 2021 and the dateof this report other than those disclosed in this report.

 Foreign Exchange Earnings and Outgo

 During the year under review the Company has earned a foreign exchangeequivalent to Rs.
 149.21 Lakhs and has spent a foreign exchange equivalent to Rs.
 29.99Lakhs.